JETSCAPE/SummerSchool2020/README.md

 For **Windows**, please follow the analogous instructions: https://docs.docker.com/install/

+Please note that if you have an older OS, you may need to download an older version of docker.

 ### Download the JETSCAPE docker container

 The docker container will contain only the pre-requisite environment to build JETSCAPE, but will not actually contain JETSCAPE itself.